 Austin Clubhouse was founded by a group of concerned Austinites who were connected with the National Alliance on Mental Illness (NAMI) Texas, NAMI Austin, Integral Care and other groups related to mental health.
 They saw a real need for nonclinical and peer-based support.

 Austin Clubhouse is accredited by Clubhouse International, an organization founded 70 years ago.
 It was radical for its time and I think it remains radical.
 The Clubhouse model is founded on a theory of equity and inclusion in the mental health process.
-It started when a group of former patients from a mental health hospital started meeting and realized that they support one another, and that healing comes through creating profound and meaningful relationships.
-There is no us and them, just us.
-True inclusion and true community.
+It started when a group of former patients from a mental health hospital started meeting and realized that they support one another, and that healing comes through creating profound relationships.
+There is no "us and them," just us.
+The Austin Clubhouse "walks the talk" of true inclusion and true community.

 What are advantages of the Clubhouse model?

-That everyone is included and that diversity and strength are respected and encouraged.
-We all have a special gift to give to the world, and I think the Clubhouse model honors that people are not defined by their illness.
-They are there to define their lives for themselves and to discover and use their talents.
+Everyone is included and diversity is respected and encouraged.
+We all have a special gift to give to the world and I think the Clubhouse model honors the belief that people are not defined by their illness.
+Our members come to the Clubhouse for support in defining their lives and to discover and use their unique talents.

 Could you share a success story?

 I think every member of the Clubhouse is a success story because they each have taken the first steps toward building a better life.
-They are already working full time.
-They are published writers, artists, filmmakers, homemakers, medical professionals.
-I have been with the organization about eight months now and initially I could not tell who was a member and who was staff.
-They are all just wonderful people who are supportive.
+Many are already working full time.
+Our members are published writers, artists, filmmakers, homemakers, medical professionals and more.
+I have been with the organization about eight months; initially, I could not differentiate between a Clubhouse member and a staff person.
+They are all just wonderful, supportive people.

 How large is the organization?

 We have about 1,200 members, currently.
 People come and go as they need to.
 They come in and out of the workforce.
 Employment can be an important step on the path to recovery.
-Our programming offers opportunities for supported, transitional and independent employment; support with education; with housing; other public benefits; and the whole health and wellness.
-There is a great amount of interaction.
+Our programming offers opportunities for supported, transitional and independent employment, education, housing, other public benefits and health and wellness.

 What are you trying to achieve and what are the challenges ahead?

-We are always trying to find a way to try to make change more systemic and help people understand that some charity is needed.
-It is philanthropy, really caring about one another, and investing in the community.
-After all, mental illness is the most prevalent illness in the world.
-We are eager to find ways to reach out to more people and I think that is the challenge ahead: to connect with more people and become sustainable.
+We are always trying to find a way to try to make systemic, positive impact for those with mental illness.
+We want to educate the community regarding the needs of our members.
+Making the changes needed in attitudes, beliefs and inclusion means really caring about one another, as both philanthropy and as an investment in the community.
+Mental illness is the most prevalent illness in the world and most people are impacted in some way by this illness.
+We are eager to find ways to reach out to more people and I think that is our upcoming Austin Clubhouse challenge: to connect with more people in order to educate and to become financially sustainable.